-Moreover, the bladders are located at the back of the BCD, making the Oceanic Biolite BCD a back-inflate style BCD and further improving your aquadynamics.
+Moreover, the bladders are located at the back of the BCD, which allows for greater ease of movement underwater.

-Keeping up with the latest technology, this BCD includes a 6.5 kg (14.3 lbs) integrated weight system.
+Keeping up with the latest technology, the oceanic biolite includes a 6.5 kg (14.3 lbs) integrated weight system.
 This comes with an instant quick release system, as well as a 2.3 kg trim weight pocket.

 The straps adjust to your exact body size and are held in place by a crotch strap to stop it from riding up.
-Furthermore, the 360 degree donut wing provides even inflation and won’t tip divers whilst floating at the surface.
+Also, the 360 degree donut wing provides even inflation and won’t tip divers whilst floating at the surface – nice!

-The dive-rite is an extremely streamlined bcd that puts buoyancy where it’s most needed for horizontal trim throughout the torso, supporting the weight of the tank.
+The dive-rite is an extremely streamlined bcd that puts buoyancy where it’s most needed for horizontal trim throughout the torso by perfectly and evenly supporting the weight of the tank.
 All this comes together to make it a superb bcd for diving in caverns, wrecks and other overhead environments.